 3. Use guest bloggers

-This could be particularly useful when you’re on holiday and you want to schedule some posts for when you’re away.
-Rather than doubling up and writing several blog posts in advance, see if you can get others to do it for you.
-All you then have to do is upload them and hit schedule.
+This could be particularly useful when you’re on holiday and you want to schedule some posts in for when you’re away.
+Rather than doubling up and writing several blog posts in advance, you can see whether others will do it for you.
+All you have to do then is upload their copy and hit schedule.

 Once published, your guest bloggers will also want to share their posts with their followers on social media, giving your blog a much wider readership.